maxirus/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-centos.md

 		ResourceDisk.EnableSwap=y
 		ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-16. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+17. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

 		# sudo waagent -force -deprovision
 		# export HISTSIZE=0
 		# logout

+	You can ignore the following error: `[Errno 5] Input/output error`

-17. Click **Action -> Shut Down** in Hyper-V Manager.
+18. Click **Action -> Shut Down** in Hyper-V Manager.
 Your Linux VHD is now ready to be uploaded to Azure.

 ## Next steps
 You're now ready to use your CentOS Linux virtual hard disk to create new virtual machines in Azure.
 If this is the first time that you're uploading the .vhd file to Azure, see steps 2 and 3 in [Creating and uploading a virtual hard disk that contains the Linux operating system](virtual-machines-linux-classic-create-upload-vhd.md).